minio/docs/source/operations/monitoring/metrics-and-alerts.rst

 Available version 3 metrics
 ---------------------------

-MinIO publishes a number of metrics at the cluster, node, or bucket levels.
+MinIO publishes a number of metrics for clusters, API requests, buckets, and other aspects of the MinIO service:
-Each metric includes a label for the MinIO server which generated that metric.

 - :ref:`API Metrics <minio-available-v3-api-metrics>`
 - :ref:`Audit Metrics <minio-available-v3-audit-metrics>`